-Patients who become victims of their doctors’ negligence have limited time to prepare and file a malpractice.
+Patients who become victims of their doctors’ negligence have limited time to prepare and file a malpractice claim.
 In Georgia, medical malpractice cases have a statute of limitations of two years.
 This means that patients have two years from their injury date to file a malpractice lawsuit.
 However, this does not mean they should wait for two years before contacting a Georgia medical malpractice attorney.

 Why Medical Malpractice Lawyers in Georgia Recommend Early Action